-- ix.
-Relevant clinical impression, reasoning, interpretation or diagnosis. - x.
-Relevant diagnostic data and reports (for example, laboratory, imaging and other investigations) when available. - xi.
-Where relevant, estimates or quotations of fees. - xii.
-Any referrals to other healthcare providers or health services and relevant communication (written or verbal) with or about the patient, including telephone or electronic communication. - xiii.
-Information relating to any therapeutic intervention, advice, management plan or referral provided should include: - a. other treatments and/or therapies being used (where known) - b.
-Chinese medicine diagnosis, treatment principle(s), recommended treatment plan6 and, where appropriate, expected process of review - c. procedures conducted, including details of all acupuncture points and needle manipulation method, particularly where a variation from a common procedure is applied - d. any medicine prescribed, administered or supplied for the patient (including formula name, ingredients, strength, quantity, dose, instructions for use, number of repeats and details of when started or stopped); the details are expected to comply with the Board's Guidelines for safe Chinese herbal medicine practice - e. a record of any discussion(s) with a dispenser, for example to authorise substitution of herbs - f. relevant details of discussion of alternative treatment options - g. any unusual reactions, side effects which may follow treatment, or possible adverse events - h. the outcome of any therapeutic interventions and patient progress, and - i. details of anyone contributing to the Chinese medicine care and/or health record.
+- b.
+Chinese medicine diagnosis, treatment principle(s), recommended treatment plan and, where appropriate, expected process of review - procedures conducted, including details of all acupuncture points and needle manipulation C. method, particularly where a variation from a common procedure is applied - any medicine prescribed, administered or supplied for the patient (including formula name, d. ingredients, strength, quantity, dose, instructions for use, number of repeats and details of when started or stopped); the details are expected to comply with the Board's Guidelines for safe Chinese herbal medicine practice - a record of any discussion(s) with a dispenser, for example to authorise substitution of e. herbs - relevant details of discussion of alternative treatment options f. - any unusual reactions, side effects that may follow treatment, or possible adverse events g. - the outcome of any therapeutic interventions and patient progress, and h. - i. details of anyone contributing to the Chinese medicine care and/or health record.